 Your head is spinning with questions like “Am I prepared enough?”, “Am I even qualified?”, “Will they like me?”
 These questions add up to anxiety because you can’t have any certainty about the answer.

-It only gets worse when you’ve been on a few interviews that didn’t pan out (especially if you’ve run into an evil interviewer or two).
+It only gets worse when you’ve been in a few interviews that didn’t pan out.
 Candidates rarely get any real feedback about why they weren’t chosen and some end up second-guessing every little moment.
 This anxiety can turn into a vicious spiral and sabotage all of your hard work.

 A job interview is a very weird animal, unlike any other professional conversation you might have.
 You can be perfectly well-spoken and confident in a typical business meeting, then feel your anxiety shoot off the charts when it’s time for a job interview.